How long do I need to wait for an appointment?

 - Applying for Disabled Students' Allowances (DSAs)

-- Recommending the most appropriate ongoing support for you, which may include: a follow-up meeting with the Mental Health Co-ordinator; Mental Health Mentoring (if in receipt of DSAs); support and/or treatment from your GP/Doctor; counselling or workshop attendance via the University Counselling Service; referral to the Improving Access to Psychological Therapies (IAPT) service or access to Statutory Mental Health Services
+- Recommending the most appropriate ongoing support for you, which may include: a follow-up meeting with one of the Mental Health Team; Mental Health Mentoring (if in receipt of DSAs); referral to a Wellbeing Advisor, support and/or treatment from your GP/Doctor; counselling or workshop attendance via the Counselling Service; the Improving Access to Psychological Therapies (IAPT) service or access to Statutory Mental Health Services

 - Liaison with your department, if required.
 This may include recommending reasonable adjustments to study, in the form of exam arrangements or flexibility with deadlines.
 If you think you may require reasonable adjustments to study due to a mental health disability, please bring medical evidence (in the form of a letter or note from your doctor/psychiatrist) with you when you attend your appointment.